-STATEMENT COMPLETELY DISAGREE DISAGREE NEITHER AGREE NOR DISAGREE AGREE COMPLETELY AGREE 1 In the area where I live, it is common for primary school children to go to school and at the same time have a job where they work for pay.
+STATEMENT COMPLETELY DISAGREE DISAGREE NEITHER AGREE NOR DISAGREE AGREE COMPLETELY AGREE 1 In the area where I live, it is common for primary school children to go to school and work for pay.
 2 I would let my primary school-aged child work for pay outside my home if he/she finds the opportunity.
-3 The legal minimum age for any employment in Burkina is 16.
+3 The legal minimum age for employment in Nepal is 13.
 4 If parents/guardians do not have money to send their children to school, it is alright that the child drops out and starts working.
 5 Paid work at a young age is a better way to learn than going to school.
 6 Education is very important for my children's future.
-7 A 16-year-old can work underground in a mine during the week end, if it does not interfere with school.
+7 A 15-year-old can work underground in a mine during the week end, if it does not interfere with school.
 8 Employers who hire children under legal working age do so as a way to help poor children.
 9 Employers who hire children prefer them to adults because children are more disciplined and cheaper manpower.
 10 If a family's financial means are very limited, boys should get priority for attending school.